brulargeburp/nekunami/README.md

 # AutoTrip App
 App for the Arduino-based Circuit Breaker System
-Shows realtime current and can remotely control te circuit breaker
+Shows realtime current and can remotely control the circuit breaker